 Over time, a child learns to express feelings of frustration, anger, or confusion without crying.
 Parents may need to set guidelines to help the child develop appropriate behaviors.

-Praise the child's ability to delay crying until the right time and place.
+Praise the child for not crying until the right time and place.
 Teach other responses to distressing situations.
 Encourage children to "use their words" to explain what is upsetting them.

 As children develop more coping and problem-solving skills, they will cry less often.
 As they mature, boys tend to cry less than girls.
 Many believe this difference between boys and girls is a learned behavior.